Delay

 Details

-Determines whether an error is generated when the input d is less than the lower limit or greater than the parameter value Delay length upper limit.
+Determines whether an error will be returned when the input d is less than the lower limit or greater than the parameter value.
+Delay length upper limit.
 The lower limit depends on the setting Prevent direct feedthrough:

 -